 What Bachman wants, she says, is a flatter tax – fewer tax brackets and lower rates, but not the kind single-rate flat tax proposed, in various forms, by Herman Cain, Rick Perry and Newt Gingrich.

 “What my plan is to abolish the tax code and bring those rates down,” Bachmann said.
 “There will more information forthcoming but right now what I’m talking about are the principles.
 The principles are those that have worked.”

 How many brackets?
 What tax rates?
 She won’t say – at least not yet.

 The lack of details creates some confusion about just what exactly Bachmann is proposing.
 Shortly after pointing out that Reagan’s tax plan included multiple rates – and was therefore not a flat tax – Bachmann described her plan as “a flat tax on the order of Ronald Reagan.”

-We’ll have to wait until Bachmann releases the specifics of her economic plan to find what that means.
-She promises those details will come soon.
-Meanwhile, she suggests that Rick Perry, who released a fairly detailed flat tax plan on Monday, has taken ideas from Bachmann.
+We’ll have to wait until Bachmann releases the specifics of her economic plan to find that means.
+She promise those details will come soon.
+Meanwhile, she suggests the Rick Perry, who released a fairly detailed flat tax plan on Monday, has taken ideas from Bachmann.

 Asked directly if she would still categorically rule out running for Congress if she fails to win the Republican presidential nomination, Bachmann did not offer a definitive answer.